-Ingrown Toenail Treatment Done by Doctors
+Ingrown Toenail Treatment Done by Foot Doctors

 Treatment Options for Ingrown Toenail Cure

-Ingrown Toenail Surgical Cure
+Ingrown Toenail Cure

 Nail surgery is usually quite safe, with very little post-operative pain.
-Partial nail excision surgery can reduce the risk of recurrence caused by a regrowth of the nail.
+Usually, partial nail excision surgery can reduce the risk of recurrence caused by a regrowth of the nail.
 In this procedure, the doctor removes the outside edge of the nail, along with the nail root.
 The doctor then treats the area where the nail root is located with a chemical to prevent nail growth.
 We perform this procedure conveniently and safely in our clinic.

 Ingrown toenail surgery can help with chronic toe pain, toe discomfort or toe infections.
 If left untreated, chronic ingrown toenails can lead to severe infections, affecting the toe bones.
 This bone infection can be very hard to treat.

-There is low probability of complications after ingrown toenail surgery.
+There is a low probability of complications after ingrown toenail surgery.
 The most common issues after ingrown toenail surgery are infections, recurrence of the ingrown nail or slow healing.
-Our podiatrists will discus the treatment options with you, and will answer all of your questions.
+Our podiatrists will discuss the treatment options with you, and will answer all of your questions.
 Call us to schedule your free consultation.